catpea/catpea-project/database/furkies-purrkies/poem-1095/index.md

 The modern hunter, will pickle the woods with satellite linked motion capture cameras, that automatically upload to online hunter forums.

-Every once in a while, those really do create a superstar streamer, or worse, to everyone scarring disgust, and new found trail-mix snake repulsion.
+Every once in a while, those really do create a superstar streamer, or worse, to everyone scarring disgust.

 ---